 We are offering to sell, and are seeking offers to buy, the common stock only in jurisdictions where such offers and sales are permitted.
 The distribution of this prospectus supplement and the accompanying prospectus and the offering of the common stock in certain jurisdictions or to certain persons within such jurisdictions may be restricted by law.
-Persons outside the United States who come into possession of this prospectus supplement and the accompanying prospectus outside the United States.
-This prospectus supplement and the accompanying prospectus outside the United States.
-This prospectus supplement and the accompanying prospectus outside the United States.
-This prospectus supplement and the accompanying prospectus outside the United States.
-This prospectus supplement and the accompanying prospectus by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.
+Persons outside the United States who come into possession of this prospectus supplement and the accompanying prospectus must inform themselves about and observe any restrictions relating to the offering of the common stock and the distribution of this prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus do not constitute, and may not be used in connection with, an offer to sell, or a solicitation of an offer to buy, any securities offered by this prospectus supplement and the accompanying prospectus by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.